pyeventsourcing/eventsourcing/README.md

 #### Run the code

-Now, let's write all the events we subscribed to earlier into the event store.
+Now, let's write the events we received earlier into the event store.

 ```python
 for event in received_events: